libretro/docs/docs/library/pcsx_rearmed.md

 ### How to obtain the OpenBIOS file

 Unlike the other PlayStation cores (such as Beetle PSX, Beetle PSX HW, and SwanStation), PCSX ReARMed does not include OpenBIOS built-in.
-If you want to use OpenBIOS (openbios.bin) with it:
+Instead, it features High-Level Emulation (HLE) BIOS, eliminating the need for an official BIOS file for most games.
+However, if you still want to use OpenBIOS (openbios.bin) with it:
 * As noted on https://github.com/grumpycoders/pcsx-redux, the latest AppImage is available at https://distrib.app/pub/org/pcsx-redux/project/dev-linux-x64.
 * Extract the Appimage: `./PCSX-Redux-HEAD-x86_64.AppImage --appimage-extract`
 * Copy the `openbios.bin` file from the generated `squashfs-root/usr/share/pcsx-redux/resources` directory.